3.3 Ideation

 Well done!
 You have successfully completed this assignment.

 One of the most well-known ideation techniques is brainstorming, a term created by Alex Osborn (1953).
-Brainstorming is a technique typically used by groups to generate lots of ideas to solve a problem.
+Brainstorming is typically used by groups to generate lots of ideas to solve a problem.
 It usually goes like this: a group of people gather in a room (or an online meeting), agree on a topic (or problem they want to solve) and start creating and sharing ideas.
 Osborn provided valuable advice for running productive brainstorming sessions:

 • Quantity is wanted: Ideas are the fuel for creativity in a brainstorming session.
 The more ideas generated, the greater the potential for creativity.
 People should be comfortable with suggesting not-so-good ideas because they could be useful for sparking new ones.